1. Methodology background

 (The degree to which statistical outputs meet users' needs.)

-Labour productivity estimates are published for the whole economy, bespoke-level industries, section-level industries and division-level industries (by Standard Industrial Classification 2007, SIC2007) in index form (using a base year consistent with National Accounts) and in current prices (CP) GBP.
+Labour productivity estimates are published for the whole economy, bespoke-level industries, section-level industries (by Standard Industrial Classification 2007, SIC2007) in index form (using CVM prices and a base year consistent with National Accounts) and in current prices (CP) GBP.
+Estimates are seasonally adjusted to allow direct comparison between periods.

 Market sector productivity estimates are based on the National Accounts definition of the market sector.
 The market sector gross value added (GVA) measure estimates market activity by excluding non-market activity (including the central government).
 The measure includes the output of public corporations.

-For detailed information on which industry breakdowns are available for various labour productivity measures, please see the guidance and the table of content tables of our output per hour worked dataset, output per job dataset, our output per worker dataset and our flash productivity by section dataset.
-We also publish a quarterly Labour productivity time series.
+For detailed information on which sectoral breakdowns are available for various labour productivity measures, please see the guidance and the table of content tables for:

 We use several comparison periods to illustrate changes in productivity growth over time.
 We compare the latest quarter with:

-• the same quarter one year previously (year-on-year growth) – this is our preferred shorter-term measure of growth and helps assess short-term changes while reducing the likelihood that movements reflect statistical volatility
+• the same quarter one year previously (quarter-on-year growth); this is our preferred shorter-term measure of growth and helps assess short-term changes while reducing the likelihood that movements reflect statistical volatility

-• the average value of quarters in 2019 (before the COVID-19 pandemic) – this allows the best possible assessment of changes resulting from the COVID-19 pandemic and related restrictions, that in the UK covered the period between Quarter 1 (Jan to Mar) 2020 to Quarter 3 (July to Sept) 2021
+• the average value of quarters in 2019, before the COVID-19 pandemic (quarter-on-2019 growth); this allows the best possible assessment of changes resulting from the COVID-19 pandemic and related restrictions, that in the UK covered the period between Quarter 1 (Jan to Mar) 2020 to Quarter 3 (July to Sept) 2021

 Accuracy and reliability